Explore ScienceWorks' New Cave Exhibit

 Left: In-progress habitat creation in the ScienceWorks workshop.
 Right: Josh Jackson of J & S Reptiles adds bioactive substrate to the Madagascar hissing cockroach habitat.

 The finished insect habitats are bioactive — meaning that they are home to a healthy community of isopods, springtails, and live plants that keep the tank clean and enrich the soil.
-Our Madagascar hissing cockroaches and blue death-feigning beetles moved in at the start of October and are all settled into their new life at ScienceWorks.
+Our Madagascar hissing cockroaches and blue death-feigning beetles moved in at the start of October, and now they're all settled into their new life at ScienceWorks.

 Left: The finished Madagascar hissing cockroach habitat.
 Right: The finished blue death-feigning beetle habitat.